Dawshom Awbotaar: Plot

-Holding them captive, Biswaroop rants furiously about his motives and how and why he executed all the serious murders.
-He opens up on his father's gruesome murder by the businessman and how it affected his psyche.
-He declares that now he is determined to continue his duty of morally cleansing the society and tells the cops that they're the befitting targets on his list (Probir due to his sadism and Poddar being side kick).
-Amidst a scuffle with Probir (who mocked Bishwaroop saying that he is not any avatar but a pure evil man), Biswaroop moves close to strike a fatal blow with an axe but the latter unties himself just in time and shoots Biswaroop at point blank range with a secret mini pistol.
-In a twisted revelation, it is disclosed that Moitreyee is, in fact, Biswaroop's sister.
+Holding them captive, Biswaroop reveals his motives and why he executed all the five murders.
+He opens up on the gruesome murder of his father (an honest and brave journalist) by the businessman and how it affected his psyche.
+He declares that now he is determined to continue his duty of morally cleansing the society and tells the cops that they're the befitting targets on his list (Probir because he is extremely sadistic in nature and Poddar simply because he is Probir's side-kick).
+Probir provokes Bishwaroop by labelling him not as an avatar but as an asura to which, Biswaroop moves close to strike a fatal blow with an axe.
+But Probir unties himself just in time and shoots dead Biswaroop at point blank range with a mini-pistol, hidden in his shoe.
+In a twisted revelation, it is revealed that Moitreyee is, in fact, Biswaroop's younger sister, who is now devastated and begins to mourn Biswaroop.
+Days later, as Moitreyee visits the hills for a vacation with Poddar after completing the legal formalities of being the royal witness, Probir, while filing the final reports back in Kolkata, goes through the files of this case and senses that something is amiss.